pdfpc/pdfpc/README.rst

 Acknowledgements
 ================

-pdfpc 4.0 is the continued work of pdfpc mainly developed by davvil https://github.com/davvil/pdfpc
+pdfpc has been developed by Jakob Westhoff, David Vilar, Robert Schroll, Andreas Bilke, Andy Barry, and others.
+It was previously available at https://github.com/davvil/pdfpc

-pdfpc is a  fork  of  pdf-presenter  console,  available  at https://github.com/jakobwesthoff/Pdf-Presenter-Console
+pdfpc is a fork of Pdf-Presenter-Console by Jakob Westhoff, available at https://github.com/jakobwesthoff/Pdf-Presenter-Console